kevin-crook-ucb/ucb_mids_w205_repo/README.md

 * Speak at least one during whole class discussions
 * Not monopolize more than your fair share of class time - give others a chance to speak, to express their ideas and opinions, and to ask questions
 * Be respectul of your fellow students and instructor
-* Each item missing for an attended class, -1 to a max of -3 per class

 ## Asynch Assessments